petemoore/go-book/first.rst

 This chapter is for people who have never written a single program in an imperative programming language.
-If you are used to languages likes C, C++, Python, Perl, Ruby or if you know what the words variable, constant, type, instruction, assignation mean you may (No!
+If you are used to languages likes C, C++, Python, Perl, Ruby or if you know what the words variable, constant, type, instruction, assignment mean you may (No!
 You SHOULD!) skip this section entirely.

 How do programs work?